 I got into tech basically from very humble beginnings….The lack of not having much in life…birthed a sense of innovation in me.

 As a young boy, I’d get remote-controlled cars for Christmas.

-I have nine brothers and sisters and everyone knew that remote controlled cars was ALL I wanted.
+I have nine brothers and sisters and everyone knew that remote-controlled cars were ALL I wanted.